Daviedavie100/DatacampPythonDataAnalysis/README.md

 ### Class imbalance

 This is where one class occurs more frequently than others.
 This can bias results, particularly if this class does not occur more frequently in the population.
+Can be detected using:

-### Class frequency
+- **Class frequency** the number of observations per class `.value_counts`

-The number of observations per class `.value_counts`
+- **Relative class frequency** we use **value_counts method** again, but set the normalize keyword argument equal to True `data.value_counts(normalize=True)`

-### Relative class frequency
+- **Cross-tabulation** is another method for looking at class frequency.
+It enables us to examine the frequency of combinations of classes, **pd.crosstab function** `pd.crosstab(select_column_for_index, select_column)` values in the column will become the names of the columns in the table, and the values will be the count of combined observations.

-We use **value_counts method** again, but set the normalize keyword argument equal to True `data.value_counts(normalize=True)`
+- Aggregated values with **pd.crosstab()** add values argument, and use aggfunc to select what aggregated calculation we want to perform `pd.crosstab(data[column_for_index], data[select_column], values=data[col], aggfunc='str. for either mean or median or std')`